{/*

 In an attempt to advertise their Google Home Assistant, they devised a skit starring Macaulay Culkin, which saw him relive classic Home Alone moments as an adult.

-This played on the audience's heartstrings and leveraged nostalgia, which quickly encouraged mass sharing and engagement as holiday tech sales soared.
+This appealed to the audience's heartstrings and leveraged nostalgia, quickly encouraging mass sharing and engagement as holiday tech sales soared.

 3. Strengthen Your SMS Marketing